veered/lmtk/README.md

 </p>

 ## Description
-ChatGPT is a tool, not a conversation partner.
+ChatGPT can be a powerful tool, not just a conversation partner.
 It needs to be more configurable, both in how we interact with it and how it behaves.

 `gpt-repl` is a customizable REPL-like interface to GPT based tech.
 Multiple backends (or "modes") are supported, including ChatGPT, raw GPT-3, and a ChatGPT copycat called SynthChat.